Hulkstance/skybot/docs/webstorm.md

 ## Adding spaces between imports and braces in WebStorm (for ex. `import { Injectable }`)

-Go to WebStorm -> Settings -> Editor -> Code Style -> TypeScript -> Spaces (second tab), scroll to section "Within" and check ES6 import/export braces
+Go to WebStorm -> Settings -> Editor -> Code Style -> TypeScript -> Spaces (second tab), scroll to section "Within" and check:

+- Object literal braces
+- ES6 import/export braces

 ## How to fix TSLint?